logbon72/angular-material-datetimepicker/README.md

     })
 ```

-The `mdcDateTimeDialog.show` accepts the same options as the directive.
+The `mdcDateTimeDialog.show` accepts almost the same options as the directive.

 ```javascript
      {